 Dearn’s most viable and strategic growth options within the Ansoff framework are:

-Product Development: Introducing a sustainable shoe line and enhancing offerings for younger consumers would refresh brand relevance and tap into modern preferences.
+Product Development: Introduce a sustainable shoe line and enhance offerings for younger consumers to refresh brand relevance.

-Market Penetration should be optimised through better digital integration and pricing strategy, but has limited long-term upside in a slowing domestic market.
+Market Penetration: Optimise only through better digital integration and competitive pricing, but has limited long-term upside in a slow market.

-Diversification is not recommended at this stage due to the company’s limited digital maturity, focus on operational efficiency, and absence of related brand extensions.
+Diversification: Avoid at this stage due to the company’s limited digital maturity and focus on urgent operational efficiency improvements.

 Area 6 – Porter’s Diamond Analysis